eksctl-io/eksctl/docs/proposal-003_cluster-and-nodegroups-config.md

     privateNetworking: true
 ```

-There are two nodegroups are defined inline.
+There are two nodegroups defined inline.

 It should be possible to create this cluster and add more nodegroups based on a separate configs later.